 Hostels aren’t as common in Morocco as they are in Europe and in years past they were dingy, dirty, and overall not somewhere you’d want to spend any length of time.
 With more and more travelers who travel to Marrakech thanks to plentiful flights on European low-cost carriers, there are more budget options available.
 Be forewarned because I live in Marrakech, I haven’t spent the night in any of these hostels but have heard about them from other travelers and through the word of mouth circuit.

 While many budget accommodations are found surrounding Djem al Fna, Equity Point is set back in the medina in a real neighborhood.
 It’s size is impressive and is a good choice for all travelers, including families.
-Free breakfast, WIFI and linens are included.
+Free breakfast, WIFI, and linens are included.
 There is also a swimming pool in the hostel that’s free for guests to use.
 You can also book cooking classes or hammam/spa treatments and henna application as well as excursions in the city and surrounding areas.

 Rooms: Private: 3 bed, twin, and double.
 Dorms: 4, 6, and 8 Bed Mixed and Female Dorms.

-One that that is certainly not missing at Marrakech Rouge is color!
+One thing that is certainly not missing at Marrakech Rouge is color!
 This hostel prides itself on bringing all of the colors of Morocco to life under one roof.
-There is no shortage of things to do and included in your stay is breakfast, WIFI and linens as well as buffet dinners and entertainment evenings.
+There is no shortage of things to do and included in your stay are breakfast, WIFI and linens, buffet dinners, and entertainment evenings.